 Figure 3- Picture of TR-10 Testing Equipment.

-Many different chemical formulations exist in commercial elastomers in order to meet certain application requirements such as, fluid resistance, pressure resistance, abrasion resistance, as well as high and/or low temperature resistance.
+Many different chemical formulations exist in commercial elastomers to meet certain application requirements such as fluid resistance, pressure resistance, abrasion resistance, and high and/or low-temperature resistance.
 Figure 4 provides some general TR-10 values for commercial elastomers.
-Once the chemical family has been selected to meet the service requirement of the application, TR-10 testing of multiple compounds within that family can be used to ensure the material selected has suitable low temperature elasticity.
+Once the chemical family has been selected to meet the application’s service requirement, TR-10 testing of multiple compounds within that family can be used to ensure the material selected has suitable low-temperature elasticity.

 Figure 4- Typical TR-10 values for commercial elastomers

-The Gund Company supplies high performance elastomeric materials to meet the needs of your demanding applications.
+The Gund Company supplies high-performance elastomeric materials to meet the needs of your demanding applications.
 We have elastomeric test capabilities that allow us to characterize the specific properties of the products we supply.
 Our Engineering team can assist you with your material selection for a specific application.
-If you have specific questions about low temperature elastomeric applications or the TR-10 test method, please contact by clicking here.
+If you have specific questions about low-temperature elastomeric applications or the TR-10 test method, please contact us by clicking here.

 1-ASTM D1329 Section 1.1